Dale Cresap's blog

 Add new comment

-daily word - ask for truth
+daily word - discomfort?

 Dale Cresap's picture